-Email: learning.centre@stmu.ca
+Phone: 403.254.3137 Email: class@stmu.ca

 St. Mary's University is committed to support all students in developing their academic potential and embraces its moral and legal duty to provide academic accommodations to students with disabilities.
 Some students face challenges that require strategies to ensure they have equal opportunities to succeed.
 Academic accommodations are educational practices, systems and supports designed to help students with disabilities.
-A disability is a functional limitation, caused by a physical or mental impairment that restricts the ability of a person to perform the daily activities necessary to fully participate in studies at St. Mary's University.
+A disability is a functional limitation, caused by a physical or mental impairment, that restricts the ability of a person to perform the daily activities necessary to fully participate in studies at St. Mary's University.

 To be eligible to receive academic accommodations, students must self-identify and provide appropriate medical documentation of their disability.
 Documentation acceptable to the University must be obtained from a licensed professional and should include test results, a formal diagnosis, detailed explanation of the functional impact of the disability, and recommended accommodations.
-Provided documentation will be treated as confidential and will be destroyed five years after a student's last registration.
+Provided documentation will be treated as confidential and will be destroyed seven years after a student's last registration.
 Students will be given an official accommodation letter.
-Accommodations for all tests and examinations need to be arranged by the student at the Learning Centre.
+Accommodations for all tests and examinations need to be arranged by the student at the Centre for Learning, Access and Student Success - CLASS.

-New students are encouraged to self-identify at the time of admission and contact the Academic Accommodations Coordinator.
-Students who become disabled either permanently or temporarily, and students with disabilities whose health status changes significantly during their time at the University, should contact the Academic Accommodations Coordinator as soon as possible.
+New students are encouraged to self-identify at the time of admission and contact the academic accommodations coordinator.
+Students who become disabled either permanently or temporarily, and students with disabilities whose health status changes significantly during their time at the University, should contact the coordinator as soon as possible.